 Where a business is obtained through common control, the assets and liabilities will be reflected at their carrying amount on acquisition date.
 No 'new' goodwill is recognised as a result of the common control transaction, except for existing goodwill relating to either of the combining entities.
-Any difference between the consideration paid/transferred and the equity 'acquired' is reflected within equity.
+Any difference between the consideration paid/ transferred and the equity 'acquired' is reflected within equity.

-2.1.4.
-Fair Value Measurements
+2.1.5 Fair value measurements

-The Group measures financial instruments, such as, derivative and certain inventory at fair value at each statement of financial position date.
+The Group measures financial instruments such as derivatives and certain inventory at fair value at each statement of financial position date.
 Also, fair values of financial instruments measured at amortised cost are disclosed in note 4.1.2, 4.2.1 and 4.2.2.